robseb/rsyocto/README.md

 ![Alt text](doc/symbols/rsYoctoRequieredBuildingSteps.jpg?raw=true "rsYocto requiered building steps") **Required Build Flow to create rsYocto**

-This illustration shows my procedure and the required complexity to create *rsYocto*.I had some issues with Intel EDS and the primary bootloader development.
-With this project I want to give other developers a fully functional system to reduce for them development effort.
+This illustration shows my procedure and the required complexity to create *rsYocto*.
+With this project I want to give other developers a fully functional system to reduce their development effort.
 <br>

 # Author